 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-A simple yet important tool for every student taking out and paying back their student loans, the National Student Loan Data System (or NSLDS for short) can help to identify basic information about your federal loans.
+A simple yet important tool for every student taking out and paying back their student loans, the National Student Loan Data System (NSLDS) can help to identify basic information about your federal loans.

 This guide will help you understand what exactly the NSLDS is, how to use it, and what sort of information you’ll be able to access through the portal.